mattcorr/til/powershell/uninstall-an-app.md

-# How to uninstall a BizTalk application in PowerShell
+# How to uninstall a BizTalk application

 It can be handy as part of a BizTalk application deployment to remove an old or newer version there.